iYadavVaibhav/stem/docs/0-Information-Technology/text-editors.md

 Linters can be run on code to check formatting error, vs-code ext runs the linter as soon as you open/save the file and it displays error if any.
 Without ext, you will have to manually run flake8 on code.
 You can see `OUTPUT` log that flake8 is run and can see output.
 The error from this log is shown in `PROBLEMS` tab.
 So `flake8` is installed in the venv

-Formatting and liting are complementary and have a little overlap. `autopep8` is good formatter for python.
+Formatting and linting are complementary and have a little overlap. `autopep8` is good formatter for python.

 Selecting, enabling and disabling linter is now automatic, install ext to enable linter, open/save file to run linter, uninstall ext to disable linting.
 No need for explicit settings.